Benjythebee/CV_interactive_map/README.md

 Note Cryptovoxels is in an iframe and has the flag "&mode=orbit".
 For more info on flags visit [the Cryptovoxels Documentation](https://www.cryptovoxels.com/docs/flags)
 You can edit the size of the iframe by editing the *style* tag in the HTML code.

+**Also note that if a user is not connected to Cryptovoxels, that person will be spammed by metamask to connect.
+If anyonw has a solution for that please let me know.**

-It is important that the leaflet map is in a "defined" size container.
+It is important that the leaflet map is in a "defined" size container Or that it has a defined size.